Rotational Equilibrium: How Weight Decay Balances Learning Across Neural Networks: Expanded Related Work

 \subsection{Projected Optimization}

 Some existing works remove weight decay and rely on projections of either the updates or weights instead.
 AdamP~\citep{heo2021adamp} orthogonalizes the update of the Adam and SGDM optimizers by removing the radial component of $\Delta_g \vomega$.
 The main reason for this is to avoid a rapid increase in the weight norm during the initial phases of training. \citet{zhou2021fixnorm} propose keeping the weight magnitude constant, projecting it onto a sphere after every step and removing the weight decay. \citet{kodryan2022training} analyze training using projections onto the unit sphere after every optimizer update.
 Both of these works consider the union of all scale-invariant weights.
 Fixing the norm of this total parameter vector has a similar effect as weight decay and will balance the effective learning rates for each scale-invariant group over time (but does not eliminate the transient phase).
-Note that fixing the norm of each parameter or scale-invariant group individually would generally not result in balanced rotation, but may in special cases e.g.\ for Adam or Lion when all layers have identical norms. \citet{roburin2020spherical} analyzes the spherical projection of the Adam optimization trajectory during standard training.
+This differs from \citet{huang2017projection} which projects the weights of each neuron individually, which does generally not result in balanced rotation when used with SGD as in their case.
+Performing a similar operation with Adam or Lion could result in balanced rotation when the weights of different neurons have identical RMS values. \citet{roburin2020spherical} analyzes the spherical projection of the Adam optimization trajectory during standard training.